Describe Your Intent

 Express your programming goals conversationally — describe the feature, page, or app you want.
 Be specific about design, behavior, and functionality.
 The AI works from your intent, not your syntax.

-Vibe Code Source is the open source home for vibe coding — the practice of building real software by prompting AI.
+The open source home for vibe coding — building real software by prompting AI.
 Free prompts, workflows, and guides for AI-assisted development with Claude Code, Cursor, Copilot, and more.

 Coined by Andrej Karpathy, Feb 2025